ossu/precollege-math/FAQ.md

 ### How many practice problems should I do?

 The College Prep School has more than enough practice problems.
-Do every problem he tells you to try during class and do all of the homework.
-A few of the problems he covers during class you don't have to do yourself because he uses them to demonstrate how to solve the problem, but if you want you can complete them for extra practice.
+Do every problem that you are asked to try during class and do all of the homework.
+You don't have to do a few of the problems covered during class yourself because they are only used them to demonstrate how to solve the problem, but if you want you can complete them for extra practice.
 If you feel uncomfortable with a particular subject, try checking out a textbook as they contain thousands of practice problems.

 ### Does every resource in the main curriculum have to be free?